libscie/api/README.md

 `const P2PCommons = require('@p2pcommons/sdk-js')`

-### Constructor
+### constructor

 > `P2PCommons(opts)`

-Returns a new instance of the sdk. `opts` can include the following:
+Returns a new instance of the sdk.

+- `opts` can include the following:
 ```javascript
 {
   baseDir: // defaults to '~/.p2pcommons'